Nacriema/Leet-Code/README.md

 Example: `reorganize-string.py` will solve the problem stated at `https://leetcode.com/problems/reorganize-string/`

+## File structure

+- `daily_challenges` folder contains the solution that I random received each day when logging to LeetCode
+-  `topic` folder contains the solutions for the specific problem set topics of LeetCode

 ## Update

 - [x] `22/08/2023` Add solution for the `Excel Sheet Column Title` problem